-The Company's Tibella® product continued to grow during Q4 2024 with a 41% increase in Canadian sales of this product over Q4 2023.
-Having acquired the worldwide distribution rights to Tibella® (tibolone) as well as a direct source of production in September 2024, the Company will benefit from a significant improvement in gross margins on its future sales of this product in Canada as well as increased certainty in its supply chain for this product through vertical integration.
-The Company is encouraged by the success of Tibella® among Canadian patients and continued growth.
+The Company's Tibella® product continued to grow momentum during Q1 2025 with a 53% increase in Canadian sales of this product over the comparative period.
+Having acquired the worldwide distribution rights to Tibelia® (tibolone) as well as a direct source of production in September 2024, the Company benefits from a significant improvement in gross margins on all sales of this product in Canada as well as increased certainty in its supply chain for this product through vertical integration.
+The Company is encouraged by the continued growth and success of Tibella® to date among Canadian patients and their physicians.